NikhilBadami/PoseEstimation/README.md

-# Project 5: 3D Pose Estimation and objectron for object selection
+# 3D Pose Estimation and objectron for object selection

 # Setup
 - Install <a href="https://conda.io/miniconda.html">Miniconda</a>.
 It doesn't matter whether you use 2.7 or 3.6 because we will create our own environment anyways.